So…I was gonna call this recipe post “Easy Minestrone.”

 - Add in the minced garlic and cook for one more minute, until that garlic is fragrant.

-- Finally, add the vegetable broth, sliced zucchini, green beans, cabbage, corn, diced tomatoes, salt, pepper, basil, oregano, and Worcestershire sauce and bring to a boil.
+Finally, add the vegetable broth, sliced zucchini, green beans, cabbage, corn, diced tomatoes, salt, pepper, basil, and oregano and bring to a boil.

 - Once boiling, reduce to a simmer and cook, covered, for 10-15 minutes, or until all the vegetables are tender.
 The carrots and potatoes will take the longest to cook.

-- Uncover and add the beans and noodles and cook for another 8-10 minutes, or until the noodles are almost tender.
-(For a healthier minestrone, I like to use organic, whole wheat noodles.
-Or, if you’d prefer gluten-free, you can easily leave the noodles out.)
+Uncover and add the beans and noodles and cook for another 8-10 minutes, or until the noodles are almost tender.

 - Garnish with grated parmesan cheese, if desired.